 The pandemic has ravaged New Jersey.
 The state’s population is suffering from the spreading illness and its economy is battered by unemployment rates that exceed national averages.
 But legalization is a beacon of hope that has the potential to refresh the local economy.

 Legalization will give the Garden State a way to recoup some revenue from weed sales, whether it be through taxes or other means (such as licensing).
-It will also give the illicit cannabis dealers of New Jersey the chance to become legal cannabis entrepreneurs.
+It will also give each New Jersey legacy operator the chance to become a legal cannabis entrepreneur.

 The state will have an opportunity to undo some of the damage done by prohibition, like new job creation and entrepreneurial opportunities in the cannabis space.
 It also will offer opportunities to those who’ve been impacted most by the War on Drugs.